Why Training Matters In A Successful ERP Project

 1. ERP projects allocating 7% of the budget to training were significantly more successful than projects where only 4%.
 (Source: Cushing Anderson of IDC)

-2. Best-in-class organizations that integrate training with daily business processes to fully realize the benefits from an ERP solution.
+2. Best-in-class organizations that integrate training with daily business processes to fully realize the benefits of an ERP solution.
 (Source: Aberdeen Group)

 3. 55% of best-in-class organizations train new hires after the initial stages of ERP implementation.
 (Source: Aberdeen Group)